Porag: Significance

+Celebration

 Arrangement

-The youth organisation of the tribe arranges the festival in a formal and systematic manner called Daghik.
-For smooth functioning of the festival, officers are appointed as Migam Bora and Bar Puwary etc. under whom there are some high and low officers as Deka Bora, Tiri Bora, Tamuli and Bar Barani who assist them to run function well.
-In ancient time a Miboo was appointed as leader for the functioning of the festival.
-Nowadays he has been replaced by Migam Bora and Bar puwary.
+The youth organisation of the tribe arranges the festival in a formal and systematic manner called "Daghik".
+Officers are appointed as Migam Bora, Bar Puwary, etc. under whom there are some high and low officers, such as Deka Bora, Tiri Bora, Tamuli and Bar Barani, who assist them.
+In ancient times, a "Miboo" was appointed as leader for the functioning of the festival.
+Nowadays, he has been replaced by Migam Bora and Bar puwary.